akhillingutla-us/Image-Craft/README.md

 # **Summary**

-ImageCraft is a cutting-edge photo editing platform that offers advanced imaging solutions:
+ImageCraft is a easy-to-make and easy-to-use photo editing platform that offers advanced imaging solutions:

 * Developed an interactive, Python-based application for streamlined photo editing